ex0nuss/Remote-Wake-Sleep-On-LAN-Docker/README.md

 <br/>

-To configure the env vars it's easier to imagine them in a **vertical** table:
+To configure the env vars it's easier to arrange them in a **vertical** table:
 ><table>
 >  <tr>
 >    <th><code>RWSOLS_COMPUTER_NAME</code></th>